CoCoPIE-Group/XGenOutputUsageDemo_iOS/README.md

 ## 2 SDK Usage

 Among the XGen's output for iOS, the most useful components are `xxx.fallback` and `XGen.framework`.
 The former is the AI model, and the latter is the XGen's runtime that executes the AI model.
+The use of the AI model through XGen can be seen in file `XGenOutputUsageDemo_iOS/XGenEngine.swift`, explained as follows.

 #### 2.1 Import XGen.framework